SebastianCikes/Automatic_Telescope_ITA/README.md

 ![plot](./Img/Parts.jpeg?raw=true)

-Than you have to remove the big screw on the horizontal plane.
+Than you have to remove the big screw on the Z axis.

 ![plot](./Img/Remove.jpeg?raw=true)